Interleukin 1 beta: Properties

-The physiological activity determined from the dose dependent proliferation of murine D10S cells is 2.5 x 10^{8} to 7.1 x 10^{8} units/mg.
+The physiological activity determined from the dose dependent proliferation of murine D10S cells is 2.5 × 10^{8} to 7.1 × 10^{8} units/mg.

 IL-1β is present in other species of animals, however non-mammalian sequences of IL-1β lack a conserved cascase-1 cleavage site.

 Clinical significance

 Increased production of IL-1β causes a number of different autoinflammatory syndromes, most notably the monogenic conditions referred to as Cryopyrin-Associated Periodic Syndromes (CAPS), due to mutations in the inflammasome receptor NLRP3 which triggers processing of IL-1β.

 Intestinal dysbiosis has been observed to induce osteomyelitis through a IL-1β dependent manner.

 The presence of IL-1β has been also found in patients with multiple sclerosis (a chronic autoimmune disease of the central nervous system).
 However, it is not known exactly which cells produce IL-1β.
 Treatment of multiple sclerosis with glatiramer acetate or natalizumab has also been shown to reduce the presence of IL-1β or its receptor.